renkun-ken/pipeR-tutorial/Pipe-operator/Pipe-to-first-argument.md

 and R's argument matching program decides that since the first argument in `lm()`'s definition `formula` is specified, the unnamed argument `mtcars` is regarded as specifying the second argument `data`, which is exactly what we want.
 Therefore, it works fine here.

 However, this trick only makes it easy for some functions but not all.
 Suppose a function that takes `data` as the third or fourth argument.
-In this case, you would have to explictly specify all previous arguments by name.
+In this case, you would have to explicitly specify all previous arguments by name.
 If `data` argument follows `...`, the trick would not work at all.

 Dot piping is designed for more flexible pipeline construction.
 It allows you to use `.` to represent the left-hand side value and put it anywhere you want in the next expression.
 The next page demonstrates its syntax and when it might be useful.